capnganj/fxhash-GanjaSmoke/README.md

 @capnganj first fxhash project: Hash Smoke
 ================

 I can't stand how awesome fxhash is, so diving in with some smoke clouds.
 Hash Smoke clouds.
-More fun to follow if this wroks...
+More fun to follow if this works...

 # Scope of this project